POE is not equal to PIF

 On a dvd disc, there are 208 rows of Parity-Inner code fixable data in an ECC block.
 Each row has 172 columns for which there is Parity-Inner codes (there are actually 182 columns on each row, only the 172 payload data columns have PO codes for them).

-As for POF, up to 8 bytes (8 rows having an uncorrectable byte in the same column) can still be corrected by the Parity Outer code PER column.
-More than 8 bytes of erroneus data on any one column and a POF may ensue.
+, up to 8 bytes (8 rows having an uncorrectable byte in the same column) can still be corrected by the Parity Outer code PER column.
+More than 8 bytes of erroneus data on any one column and a POF

 This is a simplified example from the spec.
 The actual chip level implementation might differ (due to several passes being applied).

 According to CISD a DVD disc (conforming to original dvd spec) should have a maximum of 0 POE.
 Haven't seen too many scans like that yet...
 In fact, I suspect this figure could be wrong and they mean 0 POF

 .
 No wonder the DVD+R spec is then more relaxed (allows up to 4 PIF